raff/dynash/README.md

 dynash
 ======

-A "shell" for accessing DynamoDB
+A simple "shell" to access DynamoDB via "boto".

+You can create/delete/list/describe tables, add/modify/delete/list records and more.